 Most and least educated states in America

 Each year, around 50 million young Americans attend public elementary and secondary schools, according to the National Center for Education Statistics, making the country's educational system one of the farthest-reaching and most impactful government services.
-In fact, enrollment in public schools is predicted to have increased by 6% between 2012 and 2024.
+That said, enrollment has recently seen a slight decline—roughly 49.5 million students enrolled in pre-K through 12th grade in the fall of 2023, a 0.2% decrease from the year before.

 Because education is handled at the state level—from curricula and budgets to graduation requirements—a standard American education is somewhat hard to define.
-Formal academic education is one of the ways children and young adults obtain the information needed to seek individual enrichment.
+Formal academic education is one way children and young adults obtain the information needed to seek individual enrichment.
 Moreover, the social interaction inherent in public educational settings helps young people develop the traits and skills needed to thrive in diverse social environments.

 How does your state stack up?
 Read on to discover which states are the most educated in the U.S.